COBISS Platform – Co-operative Online Bibliographic System and Services

 • computer capacity for the operation of the system and the central services (where necessary).

-Based on the agreement on full membership in the national library information system, concluded between the libraries and the national COBISS centre, the libraries take on the responsibility to follow the rules of system operation and pay an annual membership fee, unless arranged otherwise (e.g. in Slovenia, the activities of the national COBISS centre are almost entirely financed by the Ministry of Education, Science and Sport).
+Based on the agreement on full membership in the national library information system, concluded between the libraries and the national COBISS centre, the libraries take on the responsibility to follow the rules of system operation and pay an annual membership fee, unless arranged otherwise (e.g. in Slovenia, the activities of the national COBISS centre are almost entirely financed by the Ministry of Higher Education, Science and Innovation).
 Among other things, the membership fee includes a fee for using the COBISS software.

-Technological platform of the COBISS system
+Platform of the COBISS system

-Shared Cataloguing (COBISS3/Cataloguing)
+Shared Cataloguing

 Shared cataloguing enables a rational division of labour and time saving in the onerous procedure of cataloguing library materials and managing catalogues.
 Each item needs to be catalogued only once; after that, all participants in the system and in the COBISS.net network can access the record through the COBIB union bibliographic/catalogue database.